MicrosoftDocs/Viva/Viva/People in Viva/introducing-org-explorer.md

 The organizational information you see about users in Org Explorer is from Azure Active Directory – AAD.
 [Learn more about user information](https://learn.microsoft.com/graph/api/resources/users?view=graph-rest-1.0).

-## How is Works With data generated?
+## How is the "Works With" data generated?

-The data in the Works With section is based on public relationships, like in-common meetings, email, and other collaboration patterns.
+The data in the "Works With" section is based on public relationships, like in-common meetings, email, and other collaboration patterns.
 The insights are returned by the people API.

 To turn off Works with section, see [Customizing people insights privacy in Microsoft Graph](https://learn.microsoft.com/graph/insights-customize-people-insights-privacy).